vault_ssh¶

 List of usernames the client can request under this role.
 By default, none are allowed.
 Set this to

 *to allow any usernames.
 Ifallowed_users_templateis true, this list can contain an identity template with any prefix or suffix.
-Thedefault_userwill always be allowed.- allowed_users_template
+Thedefault_useris always allowed.- allowed_users_template

 Allow